Eleven-/CarND-Traffic-Sign-Classifier/README.md

 * Explore and visualize the data set
 * Design a deep learning model (tensorflow)
 * Train, validate, and test the model
+* Use model to make predictions on new images
+* Analyze the softmax probabilities of the new images
+* Summarize the results with a written report

 ## Motivation
 The motivation of this project is to address one of the challenges of a fully autonomous car.
 The autonomous system will require a means to identify signs and react properly.
 This project only addresses identify signs.